davepinch/pinchy.cc/_pages/prompts.md

 ---

 ## Where are you?
-"You are at the precise moment of time before you remember who you are".

 "A lot happens in this transition."

 "One minute you think you know everything, then all of a sudden you're enlightened."